The self-similar evolution of stationary point processes via persistent homology: Introduction

 In this manuscript we follow a similar route.
 We consider point processes and their persistence diagrams.
 We describe measures on the space of persistence diagrams.
-Under certain ergodicity assumptions we show the existence of {\em persistence diagram expectation measures}.
-These persistence diagram expectation measures are maps from the set of bounded Borel sets in $\mathbb{R}^n$ to the space of Radon measures on the set $\Delta = \{ b,d \in \mathbb{R}^2\, |\, b<d\}$.
+We show that under appropriate ergodicity assumptions {\em persistence diagram expectation measures} exist.
+Persistence diagram expectation measures are maps from the set of bounded Borel sets in $\mathbb{R}^n$ to the space of Radon measures on the set $\Delta = \{ b,d \in \mathbb{R}^2\, |\, b<d\}$.

-Strong laws of large numbers for topological descriptors such as (persistent) Betti numbers are of special interest with multifarious results already established \cite{goel2019strong, hiraoka2018, krebs2019asymptotic, owada2020limit, roycraft2020bootstrapping}.
-Here, as a byproduct we extend the strong law of large numbers for persistent Betti numbers, proven in \cite{hiraoka2018} for asymptotically large cubes, to more general convex averaging sequences.
+Using persistence diagram expectation measures, we introduce the notion of self-similar scaling for a one-parameter family of such measures.